Kidney transplants

 • Inpatient services in a Medicare-certified hospital

-• Kidney registry fee
+• A kidney registry fee

 • Laboratory and other tests to evaluate your medical condition, and the condition of potential kidney donors